Venugopal-Reddy-K/Data-Analytics/README.md

 - The data types are structured (we know before-hand the structure of the jsons we need to analyze, and where and how to extract and transform each field)
 - The amount of data we need to analyze is not big enough to require big data related solutions.
-- This structure will enable the analysts to aggregate the data efficiently
+- This structure is designed to optimize queries on song play analysis
-- Ability to use SQL that is more than enough for this kind of analysis
-- We need to use JOINS for this scenario

 ## Project structure